Kate Northcott, LMFT

 Therapeutic Approach and Specialties

-I see clients for 50 and 110-minute sessions.
+I see clients for 50 sessions.
 I do both brief and long-term therapy, depending on client needs and presenting problems.
 Please consult my Policies page for more information about fees, insurance and scheduling.

 Degrees and Training